 Connect via video conferencing and host a kahoot remotely

-Start a video conference and connect with your friends and families no matter where they are!
+As the Kahoot!
+Holiday Family Survey revealed, almost half of families plan to connect with other family members and friends over video calls this holiday season.
+Start a video conference and play Kahoot! with your friends and families to have fun together no matter where they are!
+Plus, download one of our festive virtual backgrounds to liven up the celebration.
 To host a kahoot remotely, follow these instructions:

 - Start your video conference and make sure everyone has joined